randy-tarasevich/shoreline-web-solutions/src/content/posts/post-5.md

 **About Shoreline Web Solutions**

-We build custom websites and AI solutions for small businesses throughout the Connecticut shoreline.
-Based in Old Lyme, we specialize in practical technology that helps local businesses grow.
+We build custom websites and AI solutions for small businesses.
+We specialize in practical technology that helps businesses grow.
 [Contact us](https://shorelinewebsolutions.com/contact) to discuss your project.